-In this installation people look at people.
-Visitors are presented with a roll of portraits that unwinds like an analogue film.
+facing faces is an installation with a roll of portraits that unwinds like an analogue film.
 The portraits closely resemble the passport photos required for official documents.
-Each face has a (sub)title that describes how this person is seen.
-This description provides a framework, directs the gaze, and remains incomplete. facing faces is a proposal that invites us to think about how we see, each other.
+Each face gets a (sub)title that describes how this person is seen.
+This description provides a framework, directs the gaze, and remains incomplete. facing faces invites us to reflect on how we see, each other.
 What happens in our minds when we look at the people around us every day?

 The second part of facing faces consists of an installation that shows the visitors’ faces, along with descriptions of how they saw each other and were seen themselves.
 Each time the performance is given, two faces and viewpoints are added to the series, which results in an archive of faces for which the performance was the starting point.

-For this work the initial role with photos remained the same, but the accompanying texts have been recreated several times.
+For this work the initial role with photos remained the same.
+The accompanying texts have been recreated several times.